 - Elemental Balance

-The list below gives typical meanings for these combinations.
+The list below gives typical meanings for tarot card groups.

 Three or four tarot card groups for Minor Arcana

 Great power and force

 Change in work, property move